igadinsky/braves-project/README.md

 # Braves Project

 Hello Braves Dev Team!
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.
 Some of these files were auto-generated.
-Follow the instructions below to run the application
+Follow the instructions below to run the application.
+I have deployed the application [here](https://braves-project.firebaseapp.com/) if there are troubles running the app.

 ## Node Version
 This application runs on node version v16.10.0.
 Use `nvm use v16.10.0` to set correct version.
 You may need to install this version if it has not been previously installed.

 ## Navigate to folder

-Navigate inside the `/braves-project` directory and continue with the following step
+Navigate inside the `/braves-project` directory and continue with the following steps

+## Development server
+run `npm install` in order to ensure all dependencies are downloaded

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.